 Women need to watch out for the followings risks:

-430,000 participants, with no personal history of cancer, were used in two American Cancer Society studies, in which researchers analyzed their risk of any cancer developing during a period of up to five years.
+Four hundred thirty thousand participants with no personal history of cancer were used in two American Cancer Society studies, in which researchers analyzed their risk of developing cancer over five years.

 A total of 15,226 cancers were diagnosed during that time, with results showing that the risk was much higher in older smokers with a high amount of body fat.

 Future tests for multi-cancer early detection can save lives within the general population if these results are put to great use.
-This is why it is important that screening recommendations are based on a wider range of risks other than smoking, excess body fat, family history, and age.
+This is why screening recommendations must be based on a wider range of risks other than smoking, excess body fat, family history, and age.

 To reduce the risk of cancer, you need to: